open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 Get-Help Install-OpenTelemetryCore -Detailed
 ```

-⚠️ Registering for the IIS or a Windows service will perform a service restart!
+⚠️ Registering for IIS and Windows Service will perform a service restart.

 ## Instrument a Windows Service running a .NET application